A good engineering culture attracts top-notch engineers and increases productivity without burning them out.

 5. Library of learning resources

-These resources help reduce engineer anxiety.
-Because many engineers have a lot of pride and are introverts.
-So, they may not always ask for help.
+Easy-to-access learning resources help alleviate engineer anxiety without adding social pressure.
+Many engineers take pride in their work and are introverts, so they may not always ask for help.

 “Are CEOs from corporate America focused enough on product improvement?
 I think the answer is no.”